 At Super Saturdays, students participate in a presenter’s workshop, which includes demonstration, mentor texts, engaging strategies, writing time, and sharing.
 These sessions take place on select Saturdays, usually for an hour.
-This year, Super Saturday is offering workshops for all grade levels!
+This year, Super Saturday is offering workshops for grades 8-12!

 Our Super Saturdays use a "lab school" model, in which teachers and students participate in the presenter’s workshop lesson together in small groups, generally including the following: mini-lesson on writing craft, study of a mentor text, demonstration of innovative and engaging pedagogical strategies, large blocks of time for students and teachers to write, and sharing writing in small groups or whole group.